U.S. women organize watch parties for historic VP debate

 Sera Bonds, the co-founder of Waking Giants, an Austin, Texas communications company, said the online watch party she has organized for her friends and neighbors will feature Bingo cards (boxes include “mother,” “birth certificate,” and “Howard University”) and participants will be entered in a raffle to win prizes from women-owned companies.

-Bonds and other organizers say they are hoping for a substantive debate about policy and issues, in comparison to the presidential debate where Trump constantly interrupted challenger Joe Biden.
+“It doesn’t matter what sex they are.
+It’s nice when we’re women to see women taking these positions,” she added, but what’s important is whether their “heart is for the American people.”

+Some said they were hoping for a reset after a chaotic presidential debate.

-“If there’s any opportunity to get voters back and to regain their confidence again in the overall platform, this is it,” said another watch party organizer, Catherine McNeil, who heads an Illinois career-development company.
+“If there’s any opportunity to get voters back and to regain their confidence again in the overall platform, this is it,” said another non-partisan watch party organizer, Catherine McNeil, who heads an Illinois career development company.

 “Of course there’ll be some kind of mudslinging because that’s politics.
 However, we’re going to find out where each one stands.
 That is a given,” she said.

-HER, a dating application for LGBTQ people, expects about 50 people to attend its virtual watch party.
-Kris Chesson, the company’s global events manager, thinks Harris’s slight resemblance to “The L Word” television show character Bette Porter might be a draw, but the issues would be most important.
+HER, a dating application for LGBTQ people, expects about 50 people to attend its virtual watch party, which is open to Republicans and Democrats.
+Kris Chesson, the company’s global events manager, agreed the issues will be most important.

 “Last week’s debate almost doesn’t really count to me at all” because of how little it engaged with the issues that voters care about, said Chesson, who is based in California’s Bay Area.